Ex-village trustee pleads guilty in corruption case

 In exchange, Pettus also voted in June 2018 to promote Holland as a police deputy chief, according to the district attorney’s office.

-In October, prosecutors accused Pettus with witness tampering and forging financial documents after the unsealing of two other indictments.
+In October, prosecutors accused Pettus of witness tampering and forging financial documents after the unsealing of two other indictments.

 Prosecutors alleged Pettus falsified pay stubs and other records in 2016 and 2017 to get a mortgage for a home he and his wife bought in North Carolina.